Learning Smooth Neural Functions via Lipschitz Regularization: Conclusion Future Work

 Our regularization encourages fully connected networks to have a small Lipschitz constant.
 Our regularization is defined on a loose upper bound of the true Lipschitz constant.
 Using a tighter estimate would benefit applications that require more precise control.
 Our shape interpolation behaves similarly to linear interpolation.
 Incorporating the Wasserstein metric into our smoothness measure could encourage shape interpolation to behave more like \emph{optimal transport}.
 Furthermore, encouraging learning high-level structural information from few examples would aid to the experiment on few shot shape interpolation (see \reffig{multiSDF_interp}).
 Our Lipschitz regularization is a generic technique to encourage smooth neural network solutions.
 However, our experiments are mainly conducted on neural implicit geometry tasks.
 We would be interested in applying our regularization to other tasks beyond geometry processing.

-\begin{acks} \update{Our research is funded in part by NSERC Discovery (RGPIN2017-05235, RGPAS-2017-507938), New Frontiers of Research Fund (NFRFE-201), the Ontario Early Research Award program, the Canada Research Chairs Program, and gifts by Adobe Systems.
-We thank Otman Benchekroun, Alex Evans, James Lucas, Derek Nowrouzezahrai, Silvia Sell\'{a}n, Nicholas Sharp, Oded Stein, Towaki Takikawa, and Jackson Wang for inspiring discussions throughout the project; Tianchang Shen for assisting the experiments.
-We thank members of NVIDIA and Dynamic Graphics Project at the University of Toronto, especially John Hancock for the IT support. } \end{acks}
+\begin{acks} Our research is funded in part by NSERC Discovery (RGPIN2017–05235, RGPAS–2017–507938), New Frontiers of Research Fund (NFRFE–201), the Ontario Early Research Award program, the Canada Research Chairs Program, a Sloan Research Fellowship, the DSI Catalyst Grant program and gifts by Adobe Systems.
+Special thanks to Otman Benchekroun, Alex Evans, James Lucas, Oded Stein, Towaki Takikawa, and Jackson Wang for inspiring early discussions.
+We thank Silvia Sell\'{a}n and Frank Shen for assisting code release and experiments.
+We also want to thank all the artists for sharing a rich variety of 3D models to facilitate our research. \end{acks}